damianhakert/damianhakert.github.io/source/posts/2016-02-22-gitlab-8-5-released.html.markdown

 new comprehensive documentation how GitLab Pages work and the multiple ways to set them up.

-For GitLab.com users: We plan to enable custom domains on GitLab.com in the following week, so stay tuned!
+For GitLab.com users: Pages with CNAME and TLS support are fully live and ready to use!

 > [Learn how to setup your own page in our Gitlab Pages user documentation](http://doc.gitlab.com/ee/pages/README.html)